abs-tudelft/vhdmmio/doc/md/fieldconfig.md

     - [`axi`](axi.md): connects a field to an AXI4-lite master port for generating hierarchical bus structures.

- - Fields for interfacing with memories:

-    - [`memory`](memory.md): infers a local memory inside the register file.

  - Fields for controlling `vhdmmio`-managed interrupts:

     - [`interrupt`](interrupt.md): base class for interrupt field behaviors.
 Normally not used directly; it's easier to use one of its specializations: